0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 So why don't you love me too?
 ```

 The protagonist exists in a state of stagnant decay as he waits for a validation that is strategically withheld.
-He is constantly worried about his abuser not reciprocating feelings

-- The protag is constantly worried about his abuser not reciprocating feelings and keeps on wasting away his life waiting to hear back from them
+He is constantly worried about his abuser not reciprocating feelings and would rather waste his life away rather than moving on.
+This cycle is fueled by the abuser’s calculated use non-committal responses to keep the protagonist in a state of perpetual longing.
+He then realizes that the abuser, regardless of what he does, will never love him back the way she used to.
-- Realizes that the abuser, even after all of this, barely cares to even give proper replies to their victim
-- At this point, he realizes that the abuser, regardless of how much effort he puts in, will always keep on leading him on

 ```ad-quote
 title: **lost in translation** 1:O:4-5